Flag of Tampa, Florida: History and description

-The red, white, and blue along with the stars are a depiction of the country in which Tampa is located, the United States of America who bought the state in 1821 The red, white and blue on the left side of the flag is a representation of the French flag.
-The tip of the flag, which is red, green, and has a single white star, is a portrayal of the Italian flag.
+The red, white, blue, and stars depict the United States of America, which bought the state in 1821.
+The red, white, and blue on the left side of the flag is a representation of the French flag.
+The tip of the flag, which is red and green and has a single white star, portrays the Italian flag.
 Both countries “had an influence on the culture and heritage” of the city of Tampa and creator Whitney wanted to incorporate the many immigrants who helped the city grow and thrive.